Big Talk From Big Tech On Racial Equity, But Not All Workers Are Buying It

 Williams says that while it is encouraging that tech is now engaging in earnest about systemic race barriers in the industry, it is far from a new problem.

-To black tech workers, this moment of reckoning about racial equity is like a blinding light suddenly being flipped on in a dark room, she says.
+To Black tech workers, this moment of reckoning about racial equity is like a blinding light suddenly being flipped on in a dark room, she says.

-"The rest of us, black folks especially, we've been living in this bright room for a very long time," Williams says.
+"The rest of us, Black folks especially, we've been living in this bright room for a very long time," Williams says.

 Tech pledges as opportunity for accountability on race